 The dress in today’s post wasn’t planned.
 Originally, the folks at TÉLIO and I were going to end this fall series today with two pretty incredible special occasion pieces.
 Dresses made with yards and yards of satin and lace and a whole lot of horsehair, but this whole thing has been so much fun that we decided to sneak in an extra week.
 I’ve been both touched and humbled by the response from all of you too – I think we’ve all had a really great time watching this collection come together.
 It’s also been tons of fun watching the reaction to each look.
 I had a feeling the lemon print garments would be a hit, but I’ve been quite surprised by the response to the greens.
 (Last week’s cozy ponte knit looks in that yummy spruce green have gotten the most views and comments than anything else so far – crazy!)
 This emerald green rayon batiste from week three was also a winner, and it’s for that reason that we decided to feature it again.

 This fabric is available at fabric.com, and not only do I love this color year round, it would also be pretty fantastic for Christmas.
 Or, another idea is a pretty pajama set with a robe trimmed in some delicate lace or a blouse with statement sleeves or a duster or a full skirt.
 You get the idea – this fabric makes pretty clothes.
 I’ll be using it again in the spring to make a maxi dress.
+It comes in a range of colors from navy to turquoise.

 I use rayon all the time.
 It’s one of my favorite fabrics because it mimics lightweight silk for a fraction of the price, it feels incredible to wear, and it works well in the Texas heat for most of the year.
 I also love how beautifully it drapes, which is why I chose McCall’s 7566.
 This pattern is from the spring collection, and I was attracted to it because there are options for a little more coverage without a traditional sleeve.
 The ruffle and cape-style options are really lovely, and I like the delicate skirt.
 I wouldn’t recommend this pattern for beginners, because those narrow hems take experience and patience to execute, and gathering the skirt can be a little tedious.